-But no matter your individual roadblock, I’ve developed some ways to overcome them and get back on track.
+No matter your individual roadblock, I’ve developed some creative ways for every kind of person to overcome the lack of drive and get your skin care routine back on track.

 Add a high SPF sunscreen to the end of your morning routine – applying it doesn’t even take an extra 30 seconds.
 Your skin will improve in every possible way, from faded pigmentation to reduced inflammation, and future you will thank you for the extra years out of your skin (and maybe your life).
 Otherwise, the rest of your routine is a waste of time.

 If you find yourself just totally blanking on your skin care routine in the chaos of your life, and remembering halfway to work or as you’re already tucked in bed, you need a stark reminder.
 Make it impossible to forget.

 Another tip is to make your products easier to see and access to start training yourself to use them automatically.
 Don’t hide your products away – keep them front and centre.
 As you know, out of sight = out of mind.
 Try putting your sunscreen at the front door so you’re prompted to apply each morning as you leave, or leaving body lotion inside the shower and make it a part of your shower routine.
 I like to leave my lip balm next to my bed so each night when I’m winding down, I see it and without even thinking I pop it on.

 Do whatever you can to make yourself the few minutes.
-If it means snoozing the alarm one less time, or putting your kids to bed 15 minutes earlier, or locking the bathroom door and just getting it done whenever you can squeeze it in, make it happen.
+If that means snoozing the alarm one less time, or putting your kids to bed 15 minutes earlier, or locking the bathroom door and just getting it done whenever you can squeeze it in, make it happen.
 You only get one body and you have the right to feel like you’re giving it care and attention.